 Remove from the water using a slotted spoon and put into a large bowl or pot of cold water and ice.

 The skins will easily slide off now IF the peaches are ripe!
-The more unripe they are, the longer you'll need to heat them.
+The more unripe they are, the longer you will need to heat them.

 Step 5 - Cut up the peaches